Why King Charles will pay zero inheritance tax on the Queen’s private fortune

 What is the justification for this?

-The document gives two justifications: firstly, it says that the nature of the monarch's role means that it is important for them to have "sufficient private resources".
-Secondly, it notes that some of the monarch's private assets are also used for official functions.
+The document gives two justifications: first, it says that the nature of the monarch’s role means that it is important for them to have “sufficient private resources”.
+Second, it notes that some of the monarch’s private assets are also used for official functions.

 As the memorandum puts it: “The reasons for not taxing assets passing to the next Sovereign are that private assets such as Sandringham and Balmoral have official as well as private use, and that the Monarchy as an institution needs sufficient private resources to enable it to continue to perform its traditional role in national life, and to have a degree of financial independence from the Government of the day.”